keptn/tutorials/site/tutorials/snippets/quality-gates/setupQualityGate.md

 Activate the quality gates for the carts service.
 Therefore, navigate to the `examples/onboarding-carts` folder and upload the `slo-quality-gates.yaml` file using the [add-resource](https://keptn.sh/docs/0.6.0/reference/cli/#keptn-add-resource) command:

+Make sure you are in the correct folder `examples/onboarding-carts`.
+If not, change the directory accordingly, e.g., `cd ../../onboarding-carts`.

 ```
 keptn add-resource --project=sockshop --stage=staging --service=carts --resource=slo-quality-gates.yaml --resourceUri=slo.yaml
 ```